sjml/dungen/docs/notes.md

         - "Adventurers come into territory owned by demons."
 6. Design and implement agents/entities
     - individuals
+        - attributes
+        - ascribe agency to actions
     - civilizations
         - have zones
+        - special case? or just an individual with a zone?
-    - both
+    - HtHaD calls both "groups"...
-        - attributes
-        - ascribe agency to actions
     - "Tunneling came to a region owned by demons; resolve conflict with $CURRENT_AGENT."

 ## Tech Debt
 * pull dimensions from central spot instead of `1024.0f`-ing all over the place